dblsBR/dblsBR/README.md

 ### Updates (June 2025):
 * I organized and chaired an awesome session, **OR for Societal Good I**, at the **IISE Annual Conference \& Expo 2025** in Atlanta.
-* I presented part of our research on a Robust Bi-level Network Interdiction Problem inspired by Human Trafficking Disruption at the **IISE Annual 2025**.
+* I presented part of our research on a Robust Bilevel Network Interdiction Problem inspired by Human Trafficking Disruption at the **IISE Annual 2025**.
 * Our paper **A Bilevel Network Interdiction Problem to Minimize the Number of Active Special Arcs in the Maximum Flow** was published at INFORMS Journal on Computing [Link](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2023.0423?journalCode=ijoc).
 * I presented **A Bilevel Network Intercition Problem with Applications in Human Trafficking Disruption** at the PhD Seminar Series promoted by the INFORMS Student Chapter at Texas Tech University.
 It was a great experience with very interested students and faculty.
 * I've accepted a position of **Assistant Professor** of the Department of Mechanical and Industrial Engineering at **Florida Polytechnic University** starting in August.
 I am extremely excited about it!
 * Our article on **The First Southeast INFORMS Student Chapter Retreat** was published at the Fall-Winter issue of ORMS Tomorrow [ORMS Tomorrow](https://lnkd.in/eahQf8sq).
-* I presented part of our research on a Robust Bi-level Network Interdiction Problem inspired by Human Trafficking Disruption at the 2024 INFORMS Annual Meeting in Seattle.
+* I presented part of our research on a Robust Bilevel Network Interdiction Problem inspired by Human Trafficking Disruption at the 2024 INFORMS Annual Meeting in Seattle.
 * Our Clemson University INFORMS Student Chapter was select to be recognized with the Magna Cum Laude Award at the 2024 INFORMS Annual Meeting in Seattle in October!
 * Our paper (with Dr. Kelly Sullivan, UARK) **An Optimization-Based Monte Carlo Method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes** is published at [NRL](http://doi.org/10.1002/nav.22218).
 * I am teaching **IE3800 - Deterministic Operations Research** this Fall semester and I am extremely excited about it!